-We will take account of the latest advice and guidance provided to help address specific vulnerabilities and forms of exploitation e.g. Child Sexual Exploitation (CSE), Grooming, Radicalisation and Extremism, Forced Marriage (focus for Safeguarding Level 1 refresher 2015-16 as presented by Northumberland County Council)
+We will take account of the latest advice and guidance provided to help address specific vulnerabilities and forms of exploitation, including criminal exploitation of children, e.g. Child Sexual Exploitation (CSE), Grooming, Radicalisation and Extremism, "Honour-based" violence, Forced Marriage (focus for Safeguarding Level 1 refresher 2018 as presented by Northumberland County Council).
+Teachers and senior staff have a mandatory duty to report any disclosures regarding Female Genital Mutilation of a female under 18 years of age, personally to the police.